nymtech/nym/documentation/operators/src/nodes/maintenance.md

 > Replace `<NODE>` variable with `nym-mixnode`, `nym-gateway` or `nym-network-requester` according the node you running on your machine.

-The ulimit setup is relevant for maintenance of nym mixnode only.
+The ulimit setup is relevant for maintenance of nym mix node only.

 Query the `ulimit` of your `<NODE>` with:

 ```
-# for nym-mixnode, nym-gateway and nym-network requester:
+# for nym-, nym-gateway and nym-network requester:
 grep -i "open files" /proc/$(ps -A -o pid,cmd|grep <NODE> | grep -v grep |head -n 1 | awk '{print $1}')/limits

 # for nyx validator: